MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delete-site-collection.md

 # Delete a site

-When you, as a Global Administrator or SharePoint Administrator in Microsoft 365, delete a site (previously called a "site collection"), it's retained as a deleted site for 93 days.
+When you, as a [SharePoint Administrator](/sharepoint/site-permissions#site-admins) and above (./site-permissions) in Microsoft 365, delete a site (previously called a "site collection"), it's retained as a deleted site for 93 days.
 Deleting a site deletes everything within it, including:

 - Document libraries and files.